WED-2023/209483908/readme.txt

 1. quick access by the top bar
 2. press the pictures to get full screen
 3. press like and unlike to get an emoji reaction
+4. when send is pressed in the contact me section it will open the mail app and fill the sender, text and subject